City-of-Helsinki/drupal-module-helfi-form-tool-embed/README.md

 Environment variables:
 FORM_TOOL_HOST -> hostname of the form tool backend.
+Used for form metadata & embedding